 The determination of when a particular investment should be sold or otherwise disposed of may be made after considering all relevant factors, including overall strategic alternatives, tax considerations as well as prevailing and projected economic and market conditions (including whether the value of the property or other investment is anticipated to decline substantially).
 The net proceeds, after payment of debt, received from any disposition may be retained for corporate purposes or distributed to stockholders.
-Refer to "Possible Strategic Alternatives" above for additional information on dispositions during 2019 and the first three months of 2020.
+Refer to "Possible Strategic Alternatives" above for additional information on dispositions.